RBS (One Account) Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software assists the way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with notifications given on RBS (One Account)’s changes.
-Even though utilising the tool is not a condition for being on the RBS (One Account) panel, demonstrating you can remain up to date with RBS (One Account)’s Handbook requirements is a helpful support to your panel application and, just as importantly, safeguard your panel status.
+This system facilitates the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with notifications given on RBS (One Account)’s changes.
+Notwithstanding that utilising the software is not a condition for acceptance on the RBS (One Account) panel, demonstrating you can remain up to date with RBS (One Account)’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, safeguard your panel status.

-The system generates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
-It is also simply to use, cost-effective and, for some firms, results in reduced PII premiums.
+COMPLETIONmonitor generates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
+It is also simply to use, cost-effective and, for many firms, results in a PII saving.

 Find a Law Firm approved by RBS (One Account)

-Lenders frequently vary their requirements.
+Banks and building societies often vary their requirements.
 The UK Finance Lenders’ Handbook requirements from RBS (One Account) are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes